 The store dietician, Kaiti, plans six dishes for each cooking session.
 Her team does all the slicing, dicing and other prep work.
 The attendees show up, don apron and gloves and go to work.
 The recipes are posted above each of the six work stations.
 We measure and assemble each meal in plastic bags or other containers, ready for freezing and each accompanied by directions for preparation.
 Each completed dish is stowed in the personal cooler you brought with you.
 And in half an hour or 45 minutes, I am usually in the parking lot, loading the cooler and six delicious meals in my trunk.
 I do take some time as I put them in the freezer at home, to make sure that everything is in its proper bag, labeled and the bags are sealed tightly.
 Six main dishes, sometimes with accompaniments, in the freezer in less than an hour.
 For a reasonable price, too.

 You are allowed to substitute one meal for another in each session, but I decided I would cook everything offered.
 My goal was to vary our diet, after all.
 We’ve had several things I would not have thought of trying on my own.
 But I’ve stuck to my resolution – with one exception.
 Tostadas are one of those things I wouldn’t have considered making before.
 They were great and I would make them again.

 So now you know.
 When you see this notation at the bottom of a post it comes from one of these great cooking sessions: Recipe from Simple Fix at HyVee.
 (Directions, however, are always my own — just to keep things on an even keel and consistent around here.)
-No compensation whatsoever from this post.
+No compensation whatsoever.

 - 2 tablespoons olive oil

 - ½ teaspoon minced garlic